GLOBAL MARKETS-Shares waver as sentiment ebbs on rate fears, yields rise | Headlines

 Data showed the euro zone economy grew much faster in this year's first quarter than the previous three months, despite the war in Ukraine, the European Union statistics office said, as it revised earlier estimates sharply higher.
 Investors raised their bets on ECB rate hikes, and money markets priced in 75 basis points of rate hikes by September.

-European stocks slid and U.S. shares wavered on Wednesday as the outlook for rate hikes sullied sentiment, while bond yields rose after euro zone gross domestic product beat expectations, adding to bets of a more hawkish European Central Bank.
+U.S. and European stocks slid on Wednesday as the outlook for rate hikes sullied sentiment, while bond yields rose after euro-zone gross domestic product beat expectations, adding to bets of a more hawkish European Central Bank.
 Trading was choppy as investors awaited the ECB meeting on Thursday and U.S. consumer price data on Friday that will highlight the dilemma investors face as they juggle how much central banks tighten policy and its impact on inflation.

+The S&P 500 almost confirmed a bear market when it slid more than 20% from its record closing peak on Jan.
+3 to an intraday low of 3,810.32 on May 20, but the benchmark closed higher.
+The pan-European STOXX 600 index closed down 0.57% as concerns about growth weighed on banking shares, while MSCI's gauge of stocks across the globe shed 0.64%.

-On Wall Street, the Dow Jones Industrial Average fell 0.25%, the S&P 500 lost 0.22% and the Nasdaq Composite added 0.21%.
+On Wall Street, the Dow Jones Industrial Average fell 0.91%, the S&P 500 lost 1.11% and the Nasdaq Composite dropped 0.74%.
 Data showed the euro zone economy grew much faster in this year's first quarter than the previous three months, despite the war in Ukraine, the European Union statistics office said, as it revised earlier estimates sharply higher.

 Investors raised their bets on ECB rate hikes, and money markets priced in 75 basis points of rate hikes by September.
-U.S. Treasury yields rose after the GDP data beat expectations, adding to bets of a more hawkish ECB.
+German and U.S. Treasury yields rose after the euro area GDP data beat expectations, adding to bets of a more hawkish ECB.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)